Telekors/mfe_saw/README.rst

 * Simplified Query interface [TBD]
 * Watchlist Operations [TBD]

 The first target of this project is datasource management.
-With this library and accompanied front-end CLI interface, datasources can be easily added by providing a few details.
+With this library and accompanied front-end CLI interface, datasources can be easily added by putting a few details into a file and dropping into a directory.
+When the script runs, it will check the directory, validate the datasource and add it to the ESM.
+Client datasources are supported also.

 dsconf/new_ds_cfg.txt